opencv/opencv/modules/contrib/doc/retina/index.rst

     Outputs a string showing the used parameters setup

-    :return: a string which contains formatted parameters information
+    :return: a string which contains formated parameters information

 Retina::run
 +++++++++++